mihle3124/Tourism_Project/README.md

 &nbsp; Next Steps

-&nbsp; - Validate Initial Findings by way of ground level research through through sampling and usage of paid data
+&nbsp; - Validate Initial Findings by way of ground level research through sampling and usage of paid data
 &nbsp; sources, focused on targeted neighborhoods.

-&nbsp; - Creation of a formal business case, which can then be converted into a formal business &nbsp; plan.
+&nbsp; - Creation of a formal business case, which can then be converted into a formal business plan.